 Roaming the palace grounds you can see the house of Marie Antoinette, the jaw-dropping luxury of Louis XIV bedrooms, and countless water lilies surrounding golden fountains.

-Versailles is the most popular day trip from Paris.
+Versailles to Paris is the most popular day trip.
 Meaning long-lines and elbow to elbow crowds.
 If that doesn’t sound appealing keep reading.
 Below there’s a great alternative castle that is equally beautiful.

 From the Gare de Paris-Montparnasse get the Paris – Versailles Rive Gauche RER ticket.